-Nowhere is Cincinnati’s support of the arts more visible than the sides of its buildings.
+Nowhere is Cincinnati's support of the arts more visible than the sides of its buildings.
 ArtWorks, a non-profit that trains young artists and supports public art, teamed with the city to create 132 outdoor murals in 44 neighborhoods.
-See a dozen of those during the Soul of Downtown guided walking tour (every Saturday, May-October), 90 minutes of insider info on the city’s art heritage and history.
+See 10 or more of those during one of the Soul of Downtown guided walking tours (Saturdays and Sundays, May-October), 90 minutes of insider info on the city's art heritage and history.
 And really cool murals!

 Over-the-Rhine by streetcar @ noon

 Exploring the historic and newly redeveloped Over-the-Rhine neighborhood got a lot easier when the Cincinnati Bell Connector opened in 2016.
 The streetcar line runs through the heart of OTR, making it a cinch to navigate stops at the trendy shops, chef-driven restaurants, popular breweries and historic Findlay Market without the hassle of parking.

 Market munchies @ 1 p.m.

 An Over-the-Rhine fixture since 1855, Findlay Market still sells meats, cheeses, spices, just-baked bread, fresh produce and flowers.
-A lunch-time graze gives you the chance to sample diverse foods like a bowl of Vietnamese pho at Pho Lang Tang, hickory-smoked ribs from Eli’s BBQ, or the high-brow salads (sliced Brussels sprouts, Kalamata olives and sundried tomatoes is a fave) from Fresh Table.
+A lunch-time graze gives you the chance to sample diverse foods like a bowl of Vietnamese pho at Pho Lang Tang or hickory-smoked ribs from Eli's BBQ.
 And for a sweet finish—a Belgian waffle from Taste of Belgium.